 - Current status of installation (proposed concept or existing artwork)

 - One to three images (drawing, sketch, photo, etc.)

-- The online LOI application for our 2105 cycle is now live.
+- The online LOI application for our 2105 cycle is now closed.

-- Selected applicants will be invited to submit a full proposal in early January 2015 (exact date TBA).
+- Selected applicants will be invited to submit a full proposal in January 2016.

-- Proposals are accepted by invitation only, and will be due in February 2015 (exact date TBA – expected to be four weeks after invitation).
+- Proposals are accepted by invitation only, and will be due in February 2016 (four weeks after invitation).